What is GIS mapping?

 To make a quantity map, define the area in question, put the data into ranges (0-9, 10-19, 20-29, 30-39), and assign a color to each portion of the range.

 Colors in a choropleth map are generally either gradients of one color (light to dark) or diverging colors.
-Both the numerical ranges and associated colors should be depicted in a legend so viewers can easily understand the map.
+Both the numerical ranges and associated colors should be depicted in a legend.

 Similar to quantity maps, heat maps illustrate density over a given area.
-However, where quantity maps often illustrate density change, heatmaps generally represent variable intensity within a dataset.
+However, where quantity maps often illustrate density change, heatmaps generally represent variable intensity.

 Heatmaps display data over a standardized grid, rather than geographical or political boundaries: using color to illustrate the level of intensity.